laravel/docs/queries.md

 <a name="cross-join-clause"></a>
 #### Cross Join Clause

-To perform a "cross join" use the `crossJoin` method with the name of the table you wish to cross join to.
+You may use the `crossJoin` method to perform a "cross join".
 Cross joins generate a cartesian product between the first table and the joined table:

     $sizes = DB::table('sizes')
                 ->crossJoin('colors')